 As the years have gone on the Crow has fully taken flight.
 Each year crop sales are reinvested to increase the farm's capacity to feed the surrounding towns and villages.
 From living in a tent in the first greenhouse, the guys went on to build a small cabin.
 When co-owner Ian became a father, a barn and separate apartment were constructed.
 As demand grew, a large walk-in cooler was built, as well as a heated shop, 6 more greenhouses, and employee housing.

-As of Fall 2016, the farm has grown to 35 acres of certified organic vegetables and a crew of 16 people.
-A true window into what is possible when you have the passion and drive to feed your community.
+As of Fall 2018, the farm has grown to 42 acres of certified organic vegetables and a crew of 16 people.
 The farm prides itself on creating a fun and nourishing work environment where people from all walks of life can share in the satisfaction of a hard days work punctuated by delicious shared meals.
-A top priority now is finding ways to serve lower income families in the Champlain Valley, and navigating the legality of providing a great workplace/ day camp for area youth.